PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 # Controller Setup: ESP32-S3

-This setup is still in development.
-Unless you are a developer, you will not be able to do this setup since you won't have access to the (work-in-progress) firmware.
+***This setup is still in development.
+Unless you are a developer, you will not be able to do this setup since you won't have access to the (work-in-progress) firmware.***

 <hr>

-This is brand new wired controller setup that is much easier to do than the old AVR8 ones using Arduino or Teensy.
+This is the brand new wired controller setup that is much easier to do than the old AVR8 ones using Arduino or Teensy.
 If you are beginner, we still recommend starting with the ESP32 wireless setup.
 But nothing beats good old wired in its stability and ease of use after setup.

 If you are setting up a wired controller setup for the first time, we recommend this option.